 Holbrook Primary School uses a thematic curriculum which is based upon key literary texts and humanities topics.
 We realise that children learn best when the curriculum is well sequenced to enable revisiting of core knowledge, skills and understanding to deepen conceptual awareness before demanding application across the whole curriculum.
-When planning music, teachers refer to the ‘Music Progression of Skills’ document outlines how the key skills are developed, revisited and built upon from EYFS to Year 6.
+When planning music, teachers refer to the ‘Music Progression of Skills’ document which outlines how the key skills are developed, revisited and built upon from Year 1 to Year 6.

-In EYFS and Key stage 1 the teachers use Charanga to focus on different musical styles and skill areas such as experimenting and playing tuned and un-tuned instruments, exploring rhythm and pulse and singing songs and chants.
-These plans are then adapted to fit into each class’s topics.
+In EYFS and Key stage 1 the children focus on different musical styles and skill areas such as experimenting with and playing tuned and un-tuned instruments, exploring rhythm and pulse and singing songs and chants.

-In Key Stage 2 the children will either be taught music by our music specialist Mrs Kerr, or by their own class teacher.
-The children will listen to music and learn songs linked to the class topic as well as compose music of their own using instruments/technology.
+In Key Stage 2 the children are taught music by one of our music specialists, Mrs Kerr or Mrs Terry.
+The children listen to music and learn and perform songs linked to their class topic, as well as compose music of their own using instruments/technology.
 In Years 3 and 4 the children spend a term learning to play the glockenspiel and the recorder, incorporating how to read music on a stave.

 The aims are:

 - To perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians

 - To learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence